-We support the full legalisation of drugs across Europe, while increasing 273 prevention measures.
-Drug legalisation would deprive organised crime structures 274 of a lucrative source of income.
-Tax revenues from drug sales should be used to 275 fund the healthcare and prevention sectors and social services.
-276

-277 We demand a fair, publicly owned pharmaceutical sector.
-Large pharmaceutical 278 companies should not hold the monopoly on public safety, especially when this leads to unequal access to life-saving treatments.
-Additionally, life-saving 279 drugs should not be sold at a profit.
-All contracts made between pharmaceutical 280 companies and national governments or the European Union should be transparent 281 and made publicly available.
-282 f.
-Education
+We support the full legalisation of drugs across Europe, while increasing prevention measures.
+Drug legalisation would deprive organised crime structures of a lucrative source of income.
+Tax revenues from drug sales should be used to fund the healthcare and prevention sectors and social services.
+We demand a fair, publicly owned pharmaceutical sector.
+Large pharmaceutical companies should not hold the monopoly on public safety, especially when this leads to unequal access to life-saving treatments.
+Additionally, life-saving drugs should not be sold at a profit.
+All contracts made between pharmaceutical companies and national governments or the European Union should be transparent and made publicly available.

-Individuals' well-being, dignity, and wishes should be fully respected in the 283 healthcare system.
-We fight for improving palliative care and for allowing 284 people to choose how and when for allowing people to choose the way they diethey 285 die.
-286 health.
+Individuals' well-being, dignity, and wishes should be fully respected in the healthcare system.
+We fight for improving palliative care and for allowing people to choose the way they die.